hachreak/limitless_service/README.md

-limitless_wsapi
+limitless_service
 ===============

-A Websocket API interface for Limitless.
+A REST + Websocket API interface for Limitless.

-The application is using the in-memory distributed no-master document database [minidb](https://github.com/hachreak/minidb) in a way that you can have multiple nodes running `limitless_wsapi` and connect them in a cluster.
+The application is using the in-memory distributed no-master document database [minidb](https://github.com/hachreak/minidb) in a way that you can have multiple nodes running `limitless_service` and connect them in a cluster.

 Build
 -----